Frank-Pechar/js-guess-number/README.md

 This App is a Number Guessing Game

 To Start a New Game
--Click the &lt;New Game&gt; Button
+- Click the &lt;New Game&gt; Button

 Guess a Number
 - Enter a number between 1 and 20 in the blank box and click the &lt;Check&gt; Button